Nyakkon/FileTimestampUpdater/README.md

 # 📌 File Timestamp Updater

-🚀 **Version:** 1.0
+🚀 **Version:** 1.0.1
 📧 **Contact:** [miko@wibu.me](mailto:miko@wibu.me)

 ---

 ## 📖 Overview
 This script updates file timestamps based on their filenames, using specific date-time formats.
-It is particularly useful when organizing files by their creation or modification dates.
+It is particularly useful for organizing files by their creation or modification dates.

 ---